Sci-Fi

 Jefferson Mays makes Holden and Miller genuinely distinct, not through caricature but through posture and rhythm, two ways of being tired in space.
 He also makes the Expanse's dense worldbuilding feel lived-in rather than expository, which is the specific technical challenge this series required and the reason the early Expanse audiobooks hold up so well.

-This full cast production distinguishes Ender from his peers through voice rather than description, which matters enormously in a book where so much happens through dialogue and strategy.
-Stefan Rudnicki provides the gravitas of the anchor narration, and the notable casting of Harlan Ellison, science fiction's most combative voice doing a cameo in the form of his own character, gives the production a historical footnote worth knowing before you listen.
+This full-cast production distinguishes Ender from his peers through voice rather than description, which matters enormously in a book where so much happens through dialogue and strategy.
+Stefan Rudnicki provides the gravitas of the anchor narration, and the casting of Harlan Ellison, science fiction's most combative voice doing a cameo as his own character, gives the production a historical footnote worth knowing before you listen.

 Mary Robinette Kowal handles the book's multiple POV threads cleanly, with the right register of scientist-in-crisis: precise under pressure, not melodramatic.
 The dual-narrator format with Will Damron works because both are technically grounded performers rather than actors chasing emotional peaks; in a book this dense, that restraint is the correct choice.